rjsalamanca/javascript_exercises/README.md

 ## Day 19 - Calculator Work Continuation

     Continued to work on the caluator thats in the day 18 folder.
+    Reworked old Game of Thrones python exercise into JavaScript.